timeplus-io/docs/docs/quickstart-sample.md

 ![IOT sample dataset confirm](/img/sampledata_confirm.png)

-A message will be shown the source is created successfully.
+A message will be shown if the source is created successfully.

 ![IOT sample dataset confirm](/img/sampledata_ok.png)